engity-com/bifroest/docs/reference/auditlog/recording.md

 Every selected recording target is required.
 Built-in targets accept recording artifacts; a custom target must implement artifact delivery in addition to audit-segment delivery.

+Changing or removing a target is rejected at startup while a sealed Recording still has an outstanding delivery or delivery-audit obligation for that target.
+Fully deliver and audit existing artifacts before changing their destination.
+Disabling Recording entirely does not open or drain its repository, so settle outstanding delivery and retention work before disabling it.

 ## Compression

 <<property("level", "string", None, default="default", heading=3, id_prefix="compression-")>>